DarienLibrary/website_content/content/_finished/tax-help/tax-help.md

 <div class="col-md-6">

 <h3>How does this work?</h3>
-<p>You will meet in person with a VITA preparer at Darien Library.
-It is strongly encouraged to call <a href="tel:8605908910">860-590-8910</a> to set up an appointment ahead of time.
-Bring all of your 2021 tax paperwork <a href="#docs">(list of docs)</a> and a photo ID to your appointment.</p>
+<p>You will meet in person with an IRS-certified preparer at Darien Library.
+Appointments should be made ahead of time by calling <a href="tel:8605908910">860-590-8910</a>.
+You must bring all of your 2021 tax paperwork <a href="#docs">(see list of items below)</a>, a photo ID, and proof of your and your dependents' Social Security numbers.

 <p><a href="http://dar.to/2vLm4Ty">View directions</a> to Darien Library at 1441 Post Road.</p>
 <br />